 Background: The habitats of the monk seals are very critical for the animals of all stages.
 In the last 10 years, these habitats have been destroyed due to various reasons.
 Conservation of the actual habitats should be one of the short targets in the region.

-Many of the common threats associated with tourism, such as increased speed boat traffic, increased diving activities, and sports fishing, are serious disturbance in the Turkish coast as is in other parts of the Mediterranean.
+Many of the common threats associated with tourism, such as increased speed boat traffic, increased diving activities, and sports fishing, are a serious disturbance in the Turkish coast as is in other parts of the Mediterranean.
 This is mainly due to the rapid and uncontrolled development of mass tourism and intense secondary housing.
 The tourism season, lasting only a few months, coincides with the monk seal’s whelping season.
 Unfortunately, increased coastal human activities during this period disturb the breeding habitat, hence, directly pose a threat to the breeding success of the colony.

 Although prohibited by law, until recently, visits to the remote seal caves had been a serious problem.
 Consumptive tourism activities had limited the already scarce number of caves found during the study suitable for breeding and postnatal care.
-Thus, the remaining number of undisturbed breeding caves once was an important factor limiting the success of reproduction and causing an over-all decline in the size of the population.
+Thus, the remaining number of undisturbed breeding caves once was an important factor limiting the success of reproduction and causing an overall decline in the size of the population.

-As indicated by the increased juvenile mortality caused by pupping in unsuitable locations due to loss of preferred habitat, big coastal settlements, thus, habitat loss is the main threat for the decline in the numbers of monk seals.
+As indicated by the increased juvenile mortality caused by pupping in unsuitable locations due to loss of preferred habitat, big coastal settlements, thus, habitat loss is the main threat to the decline in the numbers of monk seals.
 There are many cases where formerly inhabited juvenile caves have been abandoned due to rapid coastal development (Yediler and Gucu, 1997).

 Solid wastes such as plastic bottles, bags and packing bands are observed basin-wide in the field surveys and they accumulated generally in caves, at cave entrances, in rocks along the coast, as well as on beaches.
 These can be ingested by seals and can cause death.
 Additionally, synthetic fishing nets discarded by fishermen can entangle monk seals.
 Besides, monk seal habitats are under the threat of accidental oil spills.
 To mitigate the effect, special precautions should be taken in important seal habitats.